-Here’s my version of the three second rule applied to purchases: if something puts a smile on your face for three seconds or more, and it’s something money can buy, spend and buy it.
+Here’s my version of the three second rule applied to purchases: if something puts a stupid little grin on your face for three seconds or more, and it’s something money can buy, spend and buy it.

 Because if something manages to make you smile genuinely for three good seconds, it’s a blue moon object that you’d be foolish to not exchange money for.

 My wife and I found this watermelon plushie sitting on the counter of a parenthood store.
 We’re not parents but that’s not the point of this post anyway.